 That depends on the payment processor you choose.
-BlueSnap integrates with hundreds of partners, including numerous shopping carts (like Magento, Shopify, WooCommerce, WordPress, and many more) and business software solutions (like Salesforce, LimeLight, Netsuite, and more).
+BlueSnap integrates with hundreds of partners, including numerous shopping carts (like Magento, WooCommerce, BigCommerce, WordPress, and many more) and business software solutions (like Salesforce, LimeLight, Netsuite, and more).
 B2B payment integration with your existing software should be an important qualification for whatever payment gateway you choose.
 It gives you more ways to accept payments from customers and increases efficiency.

 5. How secure is electronic B2B payment processing?